gsilva00/FSI-Project/CTF7.md

 We accessed the web server at `http://ctf-fsi.fe.up.pt:5007/`.
 The and as the guidelines indicated, the flag was located in an obvious spot, as a `.txt` file stored in the root (`/`).
 However, upon opening it, it says: `Nice try, I am only accessible via JavaScript shenanigans.`, which means we need to find a way to exploit the server using XSS.
 Another file, called `flag.gif`, was also present in the root, which, upon opening, rick-rolled us.

 **Question 1:** Why can't you access the secret flag directly?

-**Answer 1:** Upon finding it, it seems the flag isn't directly accessible due to us being unauthenticated. !!!!!!!!!!!!!!!!!
+**Answer 1:** Upon finding it, it seems the flag isn't directly accessible due to it being necessary to use JavaScript (a clue about XSS).

 On the top-right, it mentions `Read-Only access` which, as we've seen so far, indicates that we can only read the files present in the `/` directory, but not write to them.
 We also cannot find a way to upload files to the server.
 The `login` button right next to it - indicating that we are not logged in - takes us to the [control-panel page](http://ctf-fsi.fe.up.pt:5007/?h), which: